 How to Make Better Decisions: Insights from a Requirements Engineer

-In the realm of Requirements Engineering, eliciting requirements from stakeholders is a crucial phase.
+In the realm of Requirements Engineering and IT Business Analysis, eliciting requirements from stakeholders is a crucial phase.
 Often, stakeholders have diverse perspectives and conflicting priorities, making decision-making a daunting task.
 Here’s how I can tackle this challenge effectively:

 Seeking Advice from Relevant Sources